amurphy89/news_search/README.md

 ### Prerequisites

-This project requires Python3 to be installed, you may as want to run the application in a virtual Python environment.
+This project requires Python3 to be installed, you may want to run the application in a virtual Python environment.
 You can learn to install Python3 and virtualenv here: https://docs.python-guide.org/dev/virtualenvs/

 ## Running the tests